msftnadavbh/lightbeacon-aks/README.md

 ## Setting up the environment

-Create the Resource Groups :
+Create the Resource Group :

-`az group create -n rg1-eus -l eastus`
+`az group create -n testaks-rg -l eastus`

-`az group create -n rg2-cus -l centralus`

-After creation has been finished, as we're using this for a Development environment, I'm going to use version 1.19 on both of the clusters with 2 nodes each :
+After creation has been finished, as we're using this for a Development environment.
+I'm using __East US__ for demonstration purposes but you can use w/e region close to you.
+I'm going to use version 1.19 with 2 nodepools :

 `az aks create -n aks-eus -g rg1-eus -k 1.19.0 -c 2`

-Then for the Central US cluster :

-`az aks create -n aks-cus -g rg2-cus -k 1.19.0 -c 2`

 __Note__: ARM will automatically select the region where the resource group is located at, therefore there is no need for an __-l__ trigger unless you want to specify a different region.